DylanGBan/DylanGBan/README.md

 ### My name is Dylan Banerjee!
 I am a fourth year Mathematics-Computer Science major at the University of California San Diego.

 - Here's my personal website: https://dylangban.github.io/dylan-banerjee-portfolio/
-- I also have class projects that I have worked on at UCSD, but since I am still a student at the university, I cannot make the repositories public.
-Here is a list of my class projects so far:
+- I have also worked on class projects at UCSD; however, since I am still a student, I cannot make the repositories public.
+  Below is a list of my class projects so far:
   - CSE 120 (Operating Systems) ~ Using Nachos as a playground to put into practice material learned in class (eg. threads, context-switches, scheduling, etc.)
   - CSE 110 (Software Engineering) ~ Using Android Studio, my team and I built a habit tracking app.
 Learned design patterns like Model-View-Presenter, Observer, etc. and agile software process like Unit testing, Object mocking, etc.
   - CSE 105 (Theory of Computation) ~ Coded two files in Java that